Mir Osman Ali Khan: Family

 He had seven wives.
 His first wife was Sahibzadi Azam-un-Nisa Begum Sahiba also known as Dulhan Pasha Begum.
 She was the elder daughter of Nawab Jahangir Jung.
 They married on 14 April 1906 at Eden Bagh, Hyderabad.
 Nawab Khudrath Nawaz Jung was his first brother-in-law.
 She was the mother of his sons Azam Jah and Moazzam Jah, and a daughter Ahmed-un-Nisa Begum also known as Shahzada Pasha.
 She died in 1955, and was buried beside her husband in Masjid-e Judi.

 Another wife was Shahzada Begum.
 She was the mother of Hasham Jah, who was born after her two earlier pregnancies ended in stillbirths.
 Another wife was Ikbal Begum.
 She was the daughter of his Army Secretary, Nawab Nazir Jung.
 Another wife was Gowhar Begum.
 She was a niece of the Aga Khan.
 Another wife was Mazhar-un-Nisa Begum.
 She was the youngest daughter of Khurshid-ul-Mulk, the grand-daughter in the line of the fifth Nizam, Afzal-ud-Daulah, and a niece of the sixth Nizam, Mahboob Ali Khan.
 They married in 1923.
 She died on 18 June 1964.
 Another wife was Leila Begum.
 She was a Hindu woman whose family willingly sent her to his harem as gratitude.
 She possessed exceptional beauty, and was his favourite wife.
-She bore him five sons - Zulfiqar Jah, Bhojat Jah, Shabbir Jah, Nawazish Jah and Fazal Jah - and two daughters Mashhadi Begum and Sayeeda Begum.
+They had five sons - Zulfiqar Jah, Bhojat Jah, Shabbir Jah, Nawazish Jah and Fazal Jah - and two daughters Mashhadi Begum and Sayeeda Begum.
 His last wife was Jani Begum.
 She was the daughter of Sahibzada Yavar Jung, and was the mother of Imdad Jah.
 She died on 7 June 1959.
 In total, he had 34 children: 18 sons and 16 daughters.

 His first son, Azam Jah, married Durru Shehvar (daughter of the Ottoman caliph Abdul Mejid II), while his second son Moazzam Jah, married Niloufer (a niece of the Ottoman sultan).

 Azam Jah and Durru Shehvar had two sons, Mukarram Jah and Muffakham Jah, with the former succeeding his grandfather as the de jure Nizam.
 Moazzam Jah, after his divorce from Princess Nilofer, since she couldn't bear a child, married Razia Begum and had three daughters - Princess Fatima Fouzia, Princess Amina Merzia and Princess Oolia Kulsum.
 He also married Anwari Begum and had a son, Prince Shahmat Jah.